-He helps us remember how awesome life is and that we’re part of it!
+Neil Pasricha helps us pause and appreciate just how awesome life is and reminds us that we’re part of it!

 Neil Pasricha’s message, cleverly disguised as 1000 Awesome Things, actually gives us a 1000 awesome reasons to want to understand who we are.

-At the back of Who Is NOBODY?’s new book called The SOMEBODY Project I wrote:
+At the back of Who Is NOBODY?’s new book: The SOMEBODY Project I wrote:

 What’s getting in the way of your students reaching their potential?

-It’s sort of a round about way of saying we need to find out what’s stopping more people from connecting with others to help in personally meaningful ways.
-We need to peel back another layer and consider the army of people this world has and how we can empower them to be active citizens and make change.
+It’s a round about way of saying we need to find out what’s stopping people from connecting with others to help in personally meaningful ways.
+We need to peel back another layer and understand how to empower the army of people who exist on this planet to be active citizens.

-These goals aren’t so separate.
+Supporting community and youth aren’t so separate.
 In fact, they need each other!
-Giving young people the experience of using their interests to positively impact organizations and causes they are passionate about helps both groups become better.
+Giving young people the experience of using their interests to help organizations and causes they’re interested in, helps both vulnerable groups become better.

-Each of Neil Pasricha’s ‘awesome things’ helps us realize we are part of everything else going on beyond ourselves.
-Each awesome thing reminds us we are connected by the common and priceless experiences that have proved (by being a #1 international bestseller for 22 months!) to glue us all together.
-And this sense of belonging encourages us to find a sense of purpose.
+Each of Neil Pasricha’s awesome things helps us realize we’re part of everything else going on beyond ourselves.
+Each awesome thing reminds us we’re connected by the common and priceless experiences that have proved – by being a bestseller for 200 weeks over 8 consecutive years – to glue us all together.
+This sense of belonging encourages us to find a sense of purpose.

-While we have these same experiences we fit in by being different and we can use our differences to make a difference.
+While we have many similar experiences, we fit in by being different.
+And we can use our differences to make a difference.

 And for that, we thank our hidden hero, Neil Pasricha.

 Leaving Chapters with a couple copies of The Book of Awesome and then bumping into Neil Pasricha in the candy isle of a store near by!
 Having him graciously sign both copies, with bubble letters no less, and then tell my friends Nick and Alex they’re awesome in his dedication.
-Followed by an awesome tip to see a notably awesome movie called Monsieur Lazhar that he had just watched.
+He’d just come from watching a movie.
 Thus, confirming his trip down the candy isle was not for contraband.
 (See 1000 Awesome Things #678)